-Departmental Awards.
+Departmental Awards for Sociology.
 Each spring, awards are presented to distinguished students.
-The Robert Dean Bouldin Scholarship is given to the outstanding sophomore.
+The Lawrence Britton Coll Award is given to the outstanding first year student in sociology.
+The Robert Dean Bouldin Scholarship is awarded to the outstanding sophomore.
 A junior student will receive the Everett and Orabeth Woods Scholarship.
 An outstanding senior major is given the Dan Dodson Award.
 Other sociology majors could receive the Esma Morris Cash Scholarship, the Arthur and Andrea Woods Scholarship, or the Morris Baker Award.

-Regarding the minor in criminology, the Edwin Sutherland Award is presented to the outstanding student in criminology.
+Departmental Awards for Criminology.
+Each spring the outstanding student in criminology receives the Edwin Sutherland Award.